Go on a walk after reading Ray Bradbury’s story “The Pedestrian,” then craft a sci-fi poem to share with us where your rambles took you.

 This National Poetry Month, we’re going to combine our 30 Days of poem-making with another organization’s effort: The Drawdown EcoChallenge.
 Here’s how to participate—and maybe get published.

 “Form It” is a poetry prompt that focuses on exploring our topic through form poetry.
 The prompt includes recommendations for each form’s best use!
-This time, we’re going to “form” a box. 🙂
+This time, we’re going to “form” a little lamb. 🙂

-This week’s poetry prompt asks you to become unique and unusual Boxes & Baskets.
-Whether a square container or one woven with a handle, adventure awaits.
+This week’s poetry prompt asks you to become two fabled mammals at odds— lions & lambs.
+Whether a powerful, shaggy maned lion or a gentle, nursery-rhyme worthy lamb.
 Join us, animate yourself, and create poetry.

 This week we find ourselves on either side of a legendary barrier and consider its significance.
 Join the line with us as we create poetry about the velvet rope.